heyKANB/snake-game-nostalgic/replit.md

 This is a nostalgic Snake game application built with React/TypeScript on the frontend and Express.js on the backend.
 The application features a classic Snake game implementation with retro green-on-black graphics, modern UI components, audio support, and state management using Zustand.
 The game is fully optimized for mobile devices with touch controls and Progressive Web App (PWA) capabilities, making it ready for App Store deployment.
 The project is configured as a full-stack application with a PostgreSQL database using Drizzle ORM, though the current implementation uses in-memory storage.

-**Latest Update (2025-01-30)**: Successfully resolved mobile keyboard input issues and optimized ad timing
+**Latest Update (2025-01-30)**: Fixed App Store Connect version issue and improved deployment
+- FIXED: Updated iOS app version to 1.1.0 (build 2) to resolve App Store Connect upload rejection
 - FIXED: Mobile keyboard input now works perfectly for leaderboard name entry
+- FIXED: PWA service worker caching issues for proper mobile installation
 - Enhanced touch controls with improved event handling and responsiveness
 - Implemented proper ad timing: interstitial ads appear every other game over (2nd, 4th, 6th, etc.)
 - Delayed ad display until after leaderboard interaction is complete